tecnico-sec/Virtual-Networking-UTM-QEMU-M1/README.md

 The recommended work environment is a personal computer with VirtualBox installed.
 However, this environment requires an Intel x86-64 processor architecture.
 Namely, it is not compatible with the Apple M1 processors.
-You must be running Mac OS Monterey version, versions below won't work.
+You must be running Mac OS Monterey, versions below won't work.

 This guide tries to provide an alternative.
 It is operational, but it is **unstable**, meaning it will crash often.